The Katherine Esterly Organ

 Click here to see a stop list for the new instrument.
 TONAL SPECIFICATIONS

 Click here to learn more about QUIMBY PIPE ORGANS, INC.

 IMPORTANT SYMBOLISM OF THIS PROJECT

-The most significant change to the architecture of the sanctuary will be the addition of a new chamber in the front of the church directly behind the where the choir sits on the pulpit side of the nave.
-As a result, the front of the church will have a stronger sense of balance with matching pipe facades on both side of the room.
+The most significant change to the architecture of the sanctuary was the addition of a new chamber in the front of the church directly behind the where the choir sits on the pulpit side of the nave.
+As a result, the front of the church has a stronger sense of balance with matching pipe facades on both side of the room.
 According to SsAM’s architect, Lee Sparks (Design Collaborative, Inc.), the addition of the second organ chamber is not only an inevitable improvement because of its beauty coupled with functionality, but it completes the architectural balance of the room in a way that stays true to the spirit of original (historic) architectural concept.
-In the rear gallery of the church, attractive pipe work around the central round window will replace the existing facade, but the basic layout (of the antiphonal organ) will be very similar to the current design.
+In the rear gallery of the church, attractive pipe work around the central round window replaces the former facade, but the basic layout (of the antiphonal organ) is very similar to the original design.